loopstudio/loop-studio-guides/javascript/README.md

     export default es6;
     ```

-  * Only import from a path in one place.
+  * Only import from a path in one place. eslint: [`no-duplicate-imports`](http://eslint.org/docs/rules/no-duplicate-imports)

     > Why?
 Having multiple lines that import from the same path can make code harder to maintain.